 There are other more straightforward and compact versions of the scapular.
 Allowing altar servers to wear it whatever kind of life they lead.
 The scapular has a meaning and a value that comes from the Marian cult: on the part of the faithful, it indicates a relationship of belonging to the Madonna.
-And on the part of the Madonna, it shows her commitment to protecting and helping us in times of need.
+And on the part, Madonna shows her commitment to protecting and helping us in times of need.

 As we have said, the scapular is nothing more than a strip of cloth with an opening for the head that hangs over the chest and back.
 Sometimes it is also possible to find the version with the hood.
 It is often worn for devotional purposes, small scapular or little dress, in honor of the Virgin Mary, saints, or particular devotions.

 Originally the scapular was a garment used only by some religious orders.
 Such as, the Benedictine monks covered the shoulders, the back, and the belly and, in some cases, were also equipped with a hood.
 It was generally used as a work residence to protect ordinary clothes.
 Over time, however, its use has changed until it reaches the shape it still maintains today.
 A fabric strip hangs on the chest and back to the feet.

 The scapular has a humble origin.
 In the early Middle Ages, the servants used to wear over the tunic, a short coat of the color that indicated the master.
 It was a sign of belonging but also a guarantee of protection.
 Something similar was also present in the cavalry, one of the most characteristic medieval institutions.
 The knight wore over his armor the insignia symbology to whom he dedicated his exploits.
 Also, in this case, we see a sign of belonging and dedication.
 Not towards a master but towards the loved one.